Walter Blount (soldier): Later career and death

 He represented Derbyshire in Henry IV's first parliament, which met on 6 Oct 1399.
 When the rebellion of the Percys broke out, Blount supported the King.
 At the Battle of Shrewsbury (21 July 1403) he was the king's standard-bearer.
 In the decisive struggle of the battle, the rebel leader Henry Percy attempted to break the royal army by a direct attack on the King.
 In the struggle Blount was killed by Archibald Douglas, 4th Earl of Douglas, one of the most powerful and feared noblemen of Scotland, and a privileged hostage in Percy's entourage, following his earlier capture at Homildon Hill.
 According to later chronicles, Blount was dressed in armour resembling that worn by Henry IV, and was mistaken by Douglas for the king.

 He was buried in the church St. Mary 'of Newark', Leicester.
 His widow Sancha survived him until 1418.
 In 1406 she founded the hospital of St. Leonards, situated between Alkmonton and Hungry-Bentley, Derbyshire.

 Eulogised in Shakespeare's Henry IV

-Shakespeare gives Blount, whom he calls Sir Walter Blunt, a prominent place in the first part of his Henry IV, and represents both Hotspur and Henry IV as eulogising his military prowess and manly character.
+William Shakespeare gives Blount, whom he calls "Sir Walter Blunt", a prominent place in the first part of his Henry IV plays, and portrays both Hotspur and Henry IV eulogising his military prowess and manly character.
 In the play he deliberately misidentifies himself as the King in order to draw the attack onto himself.
-Falstaff, finding his body, undercuts the eulogies by presenting his death as proof of the uselessness of "honour".
+John Falstaff, finding his body, undercuts the eulogies by presenting his death as proof of the uselessness of "honour".